vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/06/054_amitradambhanam.md

 +++
-title = "54.
+title_whitney = "54.
 To secure and increase some one's superiority."

 +++
 [Brahman.—āgnīṣomīyam. ānuṣṭubham.]